Marvel vs DC Films: A Visual Analysis

 Earth’s Mightiest Films

-Avengers: Infinity War (Marvel, 2018) was a clear standout, achieving the highest box office gross overall, while also being given the highest budget.
-In fact, among all Marvel and DC films, the top five highest grossing movies were the three Avengers films, followed by two other Marvel films, namely, Black Panther (Marvel, 2018) and Iron Man 3 (Marvel, 2013).
+The two latest Avengers films, Avengers: Endgame (Marvel, 2019) and Avengers: Infinity War (Marvel, 2018), were the clear standouts, achieving the highest box office gross overall, while also being given the highest budget.
+In fact, among all Marvel and DC films, the top four highest grossing movies were the four Avengers films.

 The World’s Greatest Box Office Bomb

-In contrast, while Justice League (DC, 2017) cost almost the same as Avengers: Infinity War to produce, but earned barely a third of the box office gross.
+In contrast, while Justice League (DC, 2017) cost almost the same as Avengers: Infinity War to produce, it earned barely a third of the box office gross.

 The Merc with the Money